Online Bullying: Learn How to Deal with Online Bullying

 What Online Bullying Laws Exist?

-Now that we’re all aware of what online bullying is, it’s important to note there are already processes, rules, and laws in place that are designed to help to minimize the risk of online bullying, as well as punishing and educating the perpetrators.
+Now that we’re all aware of what online bullying is, it’s important to note there are already processes, rules, and laws in place that are designed to help minimize the risk of online bullying and punish and educate the perpetrators.

 However, what applicable online bullying laws exist depend on which country you’re living in.
 As of 2017, there is no official legal definition of what cyberbullying is, although existing bullying laws are brought into action if it’s taking place online.

 In the US, online bullying laws are known as ‘cyberstalking’.
 This is a criminal offense and includes, but is not limited to, slander of an individual, online harassment, and anti-stalking.
 If proven guilty of cyberstalking, the punishments can be severe.

 Sentences can range from prison sentences up to 18 months and a $10,000 fine for a fourth-degree charge.
-However, a second-degree charge can result in up to 10 years in prison as well as having to pay a fine up the amount of $150,000.
+However, a second-degree charge can result in up to 10 years in prison and pay a fine up to the amount of $150,000.

 The degrees of online bullying laws can vary depending on the severity of the individual case.
 For example, if someone posts someone that could be deemed bullying, but they instantly regret saying it and don’t post anything malicious again, this won’t be a problem.

-However, if an individual is constantly going out of their way, creating multiple posts or content, known as ‘rich media’ to target one or more people, or even strategizes a bullying campaign to harm someone, this can result in the hefty sentence.
+However, if an individual is constantly going out of their way, creating multiple posts or content, known as ‘rich media to target one or more people, or even strategizes a bullying campaign to harm someone, this can result in a hefty sentence.

 In the US, the UK, and many other countries, other related bullying laws are also brought into action in relevant cases.
 This includes Public Order Acts, Bullying in the Workplace laws, Obscene Publication Laws, Communication Acts, Computer Misuse Acts, Protection from Harassment Acts, Malicious Communications Acts, and many more.